 Q: Are validity and infringement dealt with together in proceedings?

 The IP court is competent to decide on validity and infringement.
 Accordingly, when a patent infringement case is brought before the court, the alleged infringer will typically initiate a counterclaim for nullity.
-These will be handled together.
+These should normally be handled together.

 Arbitration tribunals are not competent to declare the nullity of a patent, as constitutional case law has made clear that a declaration of nullity can only be requested before the IP court.
 In May 2017, the Constitutional Court decided that it would be unconstitutional for arbitration proceedings to refuse to consider nullity arguments if these are made strictly as a defence against infringement.

-This is unlikely to be the end of parallel proceedings, as the alleged infringer is not prevented from filing a nullity action at the IP court in parallel to pending arbitration proceedings.
+This is unlikely to be the end of parallel proceedings.
+For example, the alleged infringer is not prevented from filing a nullity action at the IP court in parallel to pending arbitration proceedings.

 Q: Who may represent parties engaged in a dispute?